jmillerv/go-dj/docs/first_time_setup.md

 ## Configure your timezone
 This will be different based on your OS and you may have done this during setup.
 I missed setting it to mine during the boot, so files weren't playing when I expected.
+You can use the [System Configuration docs](https://dietpi.com/docs/dietpi_tools/system_configuration/) to aid you in getting to the DietPi timezone settings.

 ## Configure audio outputs
 DietPi doesn't have the soundcards installed by default, I had to do this to get sound out of the 3.5mm jack. go-dj outputs to wherever the default audio is sent to.

 ### Test your speakers

-The following command will test the speakers without playing loud noise `speaker-test -t wav -c 6`
+Run the following in the termnal.
+This command will test the speakers without playing loud noise.
+`speaker-test -t wav -c 6`

 To end the test press `ctrl+c`